DeedleFake/kawa/README.md

 * Touchscreen support.
 I'm not entirely sure how this would work, but since rio's design is heavily mouse-oriented, if it _does_ work it could be quite nice.
 * Theming support.
+* When a window is maximized, maybe it automatically enters a tiled mode and is always underneath non-maximized windows.
+I'm not sure how feasible this is.

 Prior Art
 ---------